An application of a nonuniform global stability problem to the study of parametrized polynomial automorphisms: Nonautonomous notions of injectivity and Markus--Yamabe Conjecture

 \begin{remark} Note that the map $F_{t}$ studied in the Example \ref{EB} is associated to the differential equation

-which is a well known case of nonuniform asymptotic stability and satisfies the conditions of \textnormal{\textbf{B-NNMYC}}.
-As the parametrized family $F_{t}$ is not eventually injective, this shows that the \textnormal{\textbf{B-NNMYC}} cannot implies this type of injectivity. \end{remark}
+which is a well known case of nonuniform asymptotic stability and satisfies the conditions of \textnormal{\textbf{B-NUMYC}}.
+As the parametrized family $F_{t}$ is not eventually injective, this shows that the \textnormal{\textbf{B-NUMYC}} cannot implies this type of injectivity. \end{remark}